Sample APA Personal Statement of Purpose Counseling

-For a variety of reasons in addition to its convenient location, I have my heart set on attending the distinguished master's degree program in Counseling at XXXX University and this is the only program to which I am applying.
-My passion to pursue a Master of Arts in Counseling has been intensifying over the course of the past six years and I have been preparing myself incrementally to hit the ground running in your program and excel.
-I am fortunate to have a loving husband who fully supports me in every way in my endeavor.
-I am confident that my combined life experiences and dedication to the success of the recovery process have provided me with the skills necessary to excel.
-I would like the opportunity to radically increase my skill set and knowledge base at XXXX University to maximize my potential to make my fullest professional contribution.
+Aside from its convenient location, I am determined to attend the prestigious master's program in Counseling at XXXX University, the sole program I am applying to.
+My passion for pursuing a Master of Arts in Counseling has grown over the past six years, and I have prepared myself to excel in your program.
+I am grateful for a supportive husband who encourages me in this endeavor.
+I am confident that my life experiences and dedication to the recovery process have equipped me with the skills needed to succeed.
+I seek the opportunity to expand my skills and knowledge at XXXX University to maximize my professional potential.

-I have carefully read both Dr. XXXX’s books: A Contemporary Approach to Substance Abuse and Addiction Counseling and A Counselor’s Introduction to Neuroscience.
-And they have helped me to grasp both the horizons and inner complexities of my field.
-I especially look forward to learning as much as I can about creative and developmental approaches for working with clients struggling with addiction and/or trauma.
-Learning the neuroscience behind addiction and trauma helped me to more fully appreciate how addiction is not a moral issue.
-I look forward to lifelong learning in this area, staying fully abreast of the literature dedicated to the effects of trauma and addiction on the brain; and even more importantly, what treatment methods can be used to restore health.
+I have thoroughly read Dr. XXXX’s books: A Contemporary Approach to Substance Abuse and Addiction Counseling and A Counselor’s Introduction to Neuroscience.
+These works have deepened my understanding of the complexities of my field.
+I am eager to learn about creative and developmental approaches for clients struggling with addiction and trauma.
+Understanding the neuroscience of addiction and trauma has helped me recognize that addiction is not a moral failing.
+I am committed to lifelong learning in this area, staying updated on literature about trauma and addiction's effects on the brain, and exploring treatment methods to restore health.

-I found Dr. XXXX’s work is extremely fascinating and inspiring as far as she has incorporated Yoga into her therapy practice.
-I am especially interested in how effective Yoga has been at reducing anxiety and depression in the people she works with.
-I have found little research in the effectiveness of Yoga as a form of therapy, and I am eager to hear how it has directly helped her clients.
-After researching Dr. XXXX’s work, I am interested in her experience helping individuals suffering from emotional repercussions of trauma.
-Many of the people I have met in the recovery community suffer from both addiction and trauma and I am particularly engaged with learning what is most effective for these sufferers.
-I am also interested in Dr. XXXX’s development of the Eye Movement Desensitization and Reprocessing (EMDR) Method.
-I am most curious as to how this method is applied and how it assists clients in processing distressing memories.
+Dr. XXXX’s work incorporating Yoga into therapy is fascinating and inspiring.
+I am especially interested in Yoga's effectiveness in reducing anxiety and depression.
+Research on Yoga as therapy is limited, and I am eager to learn how it has helped her clients.
+After exploring Dr. XXXX’s work, I am interested in her experience assisting individuals with trauma-related emotional issues.
+Many in the recovery community suffer from both addiction and trauma, and I am keen to learn effective methods for helping them.
+I am also intrigued by Dr. XXXX’s development of the Eye Movement Desensitization and Reprocessing (EMDR) Method and how it aids clients in processing distressing memories.

-My first profession was in the Navy.
-In 2002, I received the Commanding Officer’s Personal Excellence Award, awarded to only three of the 320 students serving at the Naval Nuclear Power Training Program for the greatest number of hours volunteered for training purposes.
-I’ve visited many countries while in the Navy enhancing my appreciation for diversity making port calls in Canada, Australia, Japan, United Arab Emirates and Malaysia.
-Along with my British husband, I have also visited England, Australia, and Mexico.
-I am proud of the fact that I am the first person in my family to graduate from college.
-I was not fully aware until around the age of twelve that both my mother and father were untreated alcoholics.
-Now I also know that, when I was three, my mother was also diagnosed with schizophrenia, which was kept secret as it was thought shameful.
-A decade ago, she was admitted to a mental hospital and my parents divorced shortly after.
-She spent the rest of her life in and out of hospitals until she passed away in 2011.
-While throat cancer was listed as the cause of death, it was alcoholism that killed her.
-When I think of her it drives me forward.
-Unlike many children who suffer from abuse and neglect, my story has a positive aspect.
-My grandmother and grandfather fostered my brothers and me and showed us unconditional love and acceptance.
-We spent much of our childhood in their care, and they humbly demonstrated that a successful life is defined by how well we serve others, not by social status or financial wealth.
-Every week my grandmother volunteered at our local church and homeless shelter teaching us that service work is not only an ethical responsibility, but essential to our happiness and well-being.
-At the age of thirty-six, I have come to more fully appreciate how the career worth pursuing is that which brings purpose and meaning to my life as well as to those I serve.
+My first career was in the Navy.
+In 2002, I received the Commanding Officer’s Personal Excellence Award, given to only three of the 320 students at the Naval Nuclear Power Training Program for outstanding volunteer hours.
+My Navy service allowed me to appreciate diversity through visits to countries like Canada, Australia, Japan, the United Arab Emirates, and Malaysia.
+Alongside my British husband, I have also traveled to England, Australia, and Mexico.
+I am proud to be the first in my family to graduate from college.
+I realized around age twelve that both my parents were untreated alcoholics.
+I later learned that my mother was diagnosed with schizophrenia when I was three, a fact kept secret due to its perceived shame.
+A decade ago, she was admitted to a mental hospital, and my parents divorced.
+She spent her remaining years in and out of hospitals until her death in 2011.
+Though throat cancer was the official cause, it was alcoholism that claimed her life.
+Her memory propels me forward.
+Unlike many children of abuse and neglect, I was fortunate to have my grandparents, who provided unconditional love and acceptance.
+They taught us that a successful life is measured by service to others, not social status or wealth.
+My grandmother volunteered weekly at our local church and homeless shelter, instilling in us that service is both an ethical duty and vital to our happiness.
+At thirty-six, I have come to value a career that brings purpose and meaning to my life and those I serve.

-From an early age I promised myself that I would never be an alcoholic, as if determination and willpower alone would save me.
-Despite my best efforts, however, genetically coded for alcoholism and never having worked through my own trauma, I became alcoholic myself from the age from 28 to 32 years of age – now nearing 5 years in a definitive recovery without a drop or any desire for one.
-Personally, the very idea makes me want to vomit.
-In 2012, I entered a thirty-day treatment program that showed me how other women as desperate and hopeless as me were getting sober every day.
-The therapists in the recovery center taught us how to put the twelve steps to work to get sober and maintain long-term sobriety.
-In the beginning, I would pray every morning for just one more day of sobriety, not expecting it to last until lunch.
-For some reason beyond my own understanding at the time, however, I was able to string together enough days and eventually came to believe that I deserved a life worth living.
-One of the mottos in our recovery community is “You can only keep what you give away” and that we are responsible to “carry the message to those who still suffer”.
-Because of these principles I decided to start volunteering at the Austin Recovery Center in Buda, Texas where I was once a resident.
-In January 2017, I began leading meditation sessions with a group of women every Saturday.
-Meditation and Yoga became integral parts of maintaining my sobriety and I felt the best way for me to give back was by sharing a part of my own daily practice.
-I was initially afraid that I had little to offer these women but something my Yoga teacher told me kept coming back to me; she said that “the best teachers are the best students.”
+From a young age, I vowed never to become an alcoholic, believing determination alone would save me.
+Yet, despite my efforts, my genetic predisposition and unresolved trauma led to alcoholism from ages 28 to 32.
+Now, I am nearly five years into recovery without a drink or desire for one.
+In 2012, I entered a thirty-day treatment program, where I saw women as desperate as I was getting sober daily.
+Therapists taught us to apply the twelve steps for sobriety and long-term recovery.
+Initially, I prayed daily for sobriety, not expecting it to last.
+Somehow, I managed to accumulate enough days to believe I deserved a fulfilling life.
+A motto in our recovery community is “You can only keep what you give away” and our responsibility to “carry the message to those who still suffer.”
+These principles led me to volunteer at the Austin Recovery Center in Buda, Texas, where I was once a resident.
+In January 2017, I began leading meditation sessions with women every Saturday.
+Meditation and Yoga became crucial to my sobriety, and sharing my practice felt like the best way to give back.
+Initially, I doubted my ability to help, but my Yoga teacher’s words stayed with me: “the best teachers are the best students.”

-I chose to major in Engineering in College because my most trusted and supportive teachers were in math and science.
-A “pleaser” by nature and desperately wanting their approval, I decided to follow their dreams instead of my own.
-I was not aware of my motives at the time, but I now realize that I decided straight A’s and an engineering degree would be the best way to gain everyone’s desperately needed approval.
-I never once asked myself what I wanted because my own desires were not commendable enough to merit respect and approval.
-By aiming to please others, I denied myself at an early age the fulfillment that comes with following a path in accordance with one’s innermost passions.
-In 2001, after my first year of college, I quickly learned that going to school full-time as an engineering student and working a full-time job was most difficult.
-I decided to join the United States Navy for their highly regarded Naval Nuclear program because of the training, large bonus, and the GI Bill, which would secure my education in the future.
-I was fortunate enough to earn my BS in Nuclear Engineering Technology while still on active duty and, therefore, still had my GI Bill available to pursue further education.
-I am immensely proud of my Navy experience and training and was honorably discharged from active duty in 2008.
-Upon discharge, I decided to go back to college to earn a bachelor's degree in electrical engineering because it complimented my Navy training.
-After three years, however, I was miserable trying to balance struggling through the curriculum and raising my three-year-old.
-It was then that I was offered a corporate recruiting job in my favorite American city, Austin, Texas.
-I saw a way out of my current situation and immediately took the offer.
+I chose to major in Engineering in college because my most supportive teachers were in math and science.
+Wanting their approval, I pursued their dreams instead of my own.
+I now realize I sought validation through straight A’s and an engineering degree, ignoring my desires.
+After my first year of college, I struggled to balance full-time engineering studies and work.
+I joined the Navy’s esteemed Naval Nuclear program for its training, bonus, and GI Bill, securing my future education.
+I earned my BS in Nuclear Engineering Technology while on active duty, preserving my GI Bill for further studies.
+I am proud of my Navy experience and training, and I was honorably discharged in 2008.
+After discharge, I returned to college for a bachelor’s in electrical engineering, complementing my Navy training.
+Three years later, I was miserable balancing the curriculum and raising my three-year-old.
+I accepted a corporate recruiting job in Austin, Texas, my favorite city, as a way out.

-I endured feelings of shame and guilt for not finishing my electrical engineering degree, but I now realize it was because it was not something I genuinely wanted.
-In 2010, I moved to Austin and the stress of raising my son on my own with little support triggered my addictive behaviors.
-I hid it for two years, but in 2012 my fiancé discovered that I had been hiding my drinking.
-With his encouragement I agreed to enter a thirty-day, inpatient treatment program because I no longer wanted the life I was living.
-However, at that time I had no clue as to the life I wanted to live.
-I dedicated the next few years to therapy and maintaining my sobriety through a twelve-step recovery program.
-I found a passion for service work and helping others struggling with addiction.
-Only through working with others have I found a fully meaningful life, on a professional as well as personal levels.
-Earning my degree in counseling will vastly increase the extent to which I am able to help others, the fruition of my own recovery.
+I felt shame for not completing my electrical engineering degree, but I now understand it wasn’t my true passion.
+In 2010, I moved to Austin, and the stress of single parenting triggered my addictive behaviors.
+I hid it for two years until my fiancé discovered my drinking.
+With his support, I entered a thirty-day inpatient program, wanting to change my life but unsure how.
+I dedicated the following years to therapy and maintaining sobriety through a twelve-step program.
+I found a passion for service and helping others with addiction.
+Through this work, I found a meaningful life, both professionally and personally.
+A counseling degree will enhance my ability to help others, fulfilling my recovery.

 One of my favorite quotes is by Mother Teresa, “I alone cannot change the world, but I can cast a stone across the water to create many ripples.”
-Although I am not attempting to become a saint in this lifetime, this quote applies to anyone who desires to make a difference, big or small.
-I meet many people who feel they want to help improve society through activism and service, but fear that their small efforts will not be able to make much of a difference.
-Every day I see how small efforts create miracles in the recovery community because of one addict or alcoholic helping another.
-There is no elite group of individuals holding up the community.
-The program only works because there are millions of people doing their small part by helping just one person at a time.
+Although not aspiring to sainthood, this quote resonates with anyone wanting to make a difference, big or small.
+Many wish to improve society through activism and service but fear their efforts are insignificant.
+Daily, I see small efforts creating miracles in recovery communities, where one addict or alcoholic helps another.
+There is no elite group sustaining the community; it thrives because millions contribute by helping one person at a time.

 Thank you for considering my application to Counseling at XXXX University.